 Riad Abdel-Gawad is founder and Executive Director of Midan Elmusica (The Music Square), which exhibits to and informs the US public about what is called: “Arabic Music” from Egypt.
 Dr. Abdel-Gawad fulfilled his academic life by earning his PhD in music composition from Harvard University.
 He also studied with Frederic Rzewski at the Liége Conservatory of Music.
 Yet he maintained and progressed with his professional life by performing as a street musician in France, Germany and Belgium.
-Honing his violin performing skills and getting hired for parties and cultural events, Riad — as a street musician — was able to cultivate his musical art in public and “competed” at the Galeries Royales Saint-Hubert in Brussels with the Roma musicians from Romania (who appeared in the 1993 documentary, Latcho Drom).
+Honing his violin performing skills and getting hired for parties and cultural events, Riad — as a street musician — was able to cultivate his musical art in public and at the Galeries Royales Saint-Hubert in Brussels next to the Roma musicians from Romania (who appeared in the 1993 documentary, Latcho Drom).

-Dr. Riad traveled to several African nations, including in the south of Cameroon deep into the Equatorial Rain Forest to perform in the 1st Story-Telling Festival in Oyup, and to attend a masterclass with several young composers from all over Africa in the Congo (DRC).
-He performed in international music festivals in Africa, Europe and the US, including the Chicago World Music Festival.
+Dr. Riad traveled to African nations, including in the south of Cameroon deep into the Equatorial Rain Forest to perform in the 1st Story-Telling Festival in Oyup, and to attend a masterclass with several young composers from all over Africa in the Congo (DRC).
+He performed in international music festivals in Africa, Europe and the US, including at the Chicago World Music Festival.
 He also taught and shared with student-musicians in courses, musical training, and workshops of methodology for the study and practice of one of the undisputed Sufi masters of Egyptian music: Abdo Dagher.
 These included for instance: the Carnegie Hall Musical Exchange, the German National Music Schools in (East) Berlin and Hanover, the Netherlands Embassy in Cairo, and the American Universities in Cairo and Beirut.